-plot also lets you use each of the four borders - x (bottom), x2 (top), y (left) and y2 (right) - as an independent axis.
+plot operates in either rectangular or polar coordinates - see set polar (p.
+156). splot operates in Cartesian coordinates, but will accept azimuthal or cylindrical coordinates on input.
+See set mapping (p.
+137). plot also lets you use each of the four borders - x (bottom), x2 (top), y (left) and y2 (right) - as an independent axis.
 The axes option lets you choose which pair of axes a given function or data set is plotted against.
-A full complement of set commands exists to give you complete control over the scales and labelling of each axis.
+A full complement of set commands exists to give you complete control over the scales and labeling of each axis.
 Some commands have the name of an axis built into their names, such as set xlabel.
 Other commands have one or more axis names as options, such as set logscale xy.
 Commands and options controlling the z axis have no effect on 2D graphs.

 splot can plot surfaces and contours in addition to points and/or lines.
 See set isosamples (p.
-117) for information about defining the grid for a 3D function.
+129) for information about defining the grid for a 3D function.
 See splot datafile (p.
-168) for information about the requisite file structure for 3D data values, set contour (p.
-105) and set cntrparam (p.
-102) for information about contours.
+183) for information about the requisite file structure for 3D data.
+For contours see set contour (p.
+115), set cntrlabel (p.
+112), and set cntrparam (p.
+113).

-In splot, control over the scales and labels of the axes are the same as with plot, except that commands and options controlling the x2 and y2 axes have no effect whereas of course those controlling the z axis do take effect.
+In splot, control over the scales and labels of the axes are the same as with plot except that there is also a z axis and labeling the x2 and y2 axes is possible only for pseudo-2D plots created using set view map.